Swatragh

 Swatragh's name in Irish, an Suaitreach, is derived from a shortened form of Baile an tSuaitrigh meaning "townland of the billeted soldier".

+History

+On June 5th, 1921, during the Irish war of independence, a Royal Irish Constabulary patrol was ambushed by the Irish Republican Army.
+One Sergeant was killed and another was wounded.
+In retaliation, a member of Sinn Féin was shot and killed outside the village that evening.

+On September 17th, 1991, the Provisional Irish Republican Army launched a mortar attack against a British security vehicle passing through the village.
+One Police Officer was killed and three soldiers were wounded.

 Tamnyrankin and Knockoneill Court Tombs

 Just north of Swatragh is the neolithic era single Court cairn Tamnyrankin.
 Excavations in the 1940s showed a range of pottery, hollow scrapers and a leaf shaped arrowhead.
 Nearby is another single court cairn (Knockoneill).
 This site is 24 feet across with a gallery of 14 feet by 7 feet.
 Items found at this site include: ornamental bowls/pots and cremated remains.

 Sport

 Swatragh is home to Michael Davitt Gaelic Athletic Club.
 Several of the club's Gaelic football players have represented Derry GAA.

 There is also a boxing club located within the village.